Eating Healthy on a Budget – Week Four

 Sorry everyone, I have been out of town and have gotten a little behind…oops!
 I’m back though, and ready to rock n’ roll!!
 This week we are going to talk about where to buy this healthier food…..

-t I highly recommend that you find an organic replacement for!
+While going to health food stores would be more ideal, sometimes we only have the conventional stores close by, so what do we do??
+First…whip out your “dirty dozen list.”
+You can find it here on the Environmental Working Groups’s Website.
+This list contains the top 12 foods that contain the highest levels of pesticides based on annual testing.
+These are the foods that I highly recommend that you find an organic replacement for!
 If you start your switch there, you are getting the most bang for your buck; healthy nutrient dense foods that are less contaminated by pesticides when purchased organic.
 There is also a “Clean 15” list which contains the the 15 least contaminated foods.
 These food items can be purchased conventionally.
 Many of these foods contain thicker skins/rinds that the pesticides cannot penetrate, leaving the flesh on the inside pesticide free.

 2018 EWG Dirty Dozen